ga-wdi-pvd/angular-routing/readme.md

 Here's a screenshot of the [updated code](stop-light-fixup.png):

-What shoudl work: clicking on a bulb illuminates the correct color.
+What should work: clicking on a bulb illuminates the correct color.

 ### What we'll do